gnawgnahiz/SparseICA-repo/README.md

 ## Installation of Sparse ICA R package

 We assume you are running R 4.1.0 or newer.
-There is no guarantee for backward or forward comparability.
+There is no guarantee for backward or forward compatibility.

 The following R packages are required: